 How To Maximize HPLC Column Lifetime

-All chromatographic columns deteriorate over time.
-Some of the biggest factors that contribute to the degradation of HPLC columns include injecting your sample, as the sample matrix can have remaining proteins, lipids, and particulates.
-In addition to your sample, the mobile phase and the HPLC system can also contribute to the accumulation of fine particles.
-These particles can lead to an increase in pressure, which will further decrease the column’s lifetime.
+All chromatographic columns experience wear over time.
+Key factors that contribute to the degradation of HPLC columns include sample injections, as sample matrices may contain residual proteins, lipids, and particulates.
+Additionally, the mobile phase and the HPLC system can introduce fine particles that accumulate over time.
+These particles can increase pressure, which accelerates the column’s deterioration.

-Here’s how to maximize HPLC column lifetime to proactively avoid premature degradation.
+Here’s how to extend the lifespan of your HPLC column and prevent premature degradation.

 Sample Preparation and Clean-Up